languagetool-org/languagetool/languagetool-standalone/README.md

 ### Stand-alone version

-To use the stand-alone version, double-click on the `languagetool.jar` file or call `java -jar languagetool.jar` from the command line.
+To use the stand-alone version, call `java -jar languagetool.jar` from the command line.

 ### HTTP API